Guatemala Huehuetenango Organic

 GREETINGS FROM GUATEMALA

 High in the mountains along the Pan-American Highway, where coffee readily grows, sits Huehuetenango—Place of the Ancients.
 It’s situated in northern Guatemala, near the ruins of Mayan centers, now archeological sites.
 From this municipality comes coffee beans full of regional character, influenced by the terroir and processing method.
-And so, our December limited release: organic, delicious, a real crowd pleaser.
+And so, our September limited release: organic, delicious, a real crowd pleaser.

-ROASTING IN DECEMBER
+ROASTING IN SEPTEMBER

 In Guatemala Huehuetenango Organic, you’ll find complex flavors.
 It’s clean, juicy, and balanced.
 The fermentation of the washed processing method, nutrient-rich limestone soil, and lots of humidity and rain all combine to create this unique profile.
 As you may expect from Guatemalan coffees, chocolate is the star of the show.
 But it’s so much more than.